A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Convergence of the formal normal form and applications

 Further, we perform a Chern-Moser type transformation of the kind

 where $g$ preserves the origin and has degree at least $2$ in $z,\zeta$.
-If one denotes then the sum of all nonzero terms in $\Psi$ of the kind $z^k\zeta^l\bar z^2\bar\zeta^0 u^m$ with $k+l\geq 2$ by $\rho(z,\zeta,u)\bar z$, then a direct calculation shows that one can simply take and obtain a hypersurface satisfying also $\Psi_{kl20}=0$.
-This implies, in particular, \begin{proposition}\Label{killed+} For an analytic everywhere $2$-nondegenerate hypersurface, a transformation elimination the terms \eqref{killed}, as suggested by \cite{bk}, can be chosen to be holomorphic. \end{proposition}
+If one denotes then the sum of all nonzero terms in $\Psi$ of the kind $z^k\zeta^l\bar z^2\bar\zeta^0 u^m$ with $k+l\geq 2$ by $\rho(z,\zeta,u)\bar z^2$, then a direct calculation shows that one can simply take and obtain a hypersurface satisfying also $\Psi_{kl20}=0$ (we simply compare in the basic identity the respective terms, as above).
+We make sure, analogously to the previous simplification, that the other normalizations are preserved.
+This implies, in particular, \begin{proposition}\Label{killed+} For an analytic everywhere $2$-nondegenerate hypersurface, a transformation eliminating the terms \eqref{killed}, as suggested by \cite{bk}, can be chosen to be holomorphic. \end{proposition}

 We now apply \autoref{goodperturb} and conclude that the hypersurface $M$, in particular, satisfies the condition \eqref{perturb}.
-Furthermore, collecting all the above information, we conclude that all terms of degree $\leq 4$ in $z,\bar z,\zeta,\bar \zeta$ in $\Psi$ vanish.
+Furthermore, collecting all the above information, we conclude that {\em all terms of degree $\leq 4$ in $z,\bar z,\zeta,\bar \zeta$ in $\Psi$ vanish. }

 We shall now discuss in a separate section the distinguished choice of a transverse curve mentioned in Step I.